 What is cavity wall insulation?

-Modern house walls are built with a space in between the inside and outside layers of brick, which is known as the cavity.
+Modern house walls are built with a space in between the inside and outside layers of brick and drywall.
+This is known as the cavity.
 This cavity is made to trap warm air as it tries to escape the house; however this space alone is not enough to sufficiently keep the place warm.
-Cavity wall insulation is the name given to the foam or glass fibre wool that is fitted into the cavity to more effectively trap warm air and prevent it from escaping, keeping the house warmer in the process.
+Cavity wall insulation is the name given to the foam or glass fibre wool that is fitted into the cavity.
+This insulation helps to more effectively trap air and prevent it from escaping.
+This helps keep the house warmer or cooler by insulating the inside temperature from the outside temperature.

 Do I have cavity wall insulation?